 "I have felt your judgment already," L whispered, trying to pull his arm back, "I have felt it these now two hundred years.
 Judgment judgment.
 Cry not.
 Is it pity?
 You are a cold thing, without heart, to judge me for what I do.
 Prideful toad."

 His arm muscles worked against my grip beneath his blood bruised skin.

 "Unhand me.
-You are a wretch of lye-broken flesh."
+Wretched, lye-broken flesh."
 After a time, he made a sound like a trapped fox, a dying child's keen, and gave up, lying back on the bed such that his hair fell across my face.